JustCheckingHow/uknf-playground/README.md

 - [Prompt analysis report](RAPORT_ANALIZA_LOGOW_CODEX.md)
 - [Prompt details dossier](prompts.md)

 Demonstration implementation of the UKNF communication and reporting platform.
 The stack aligns with the architectural guidelines: a Django REST backend providing the secure API surface and a React 18 frontend (Vite) delivering the operator UI.
-The solution covers the communication, authentication and administration modules described in `REQUIREMENTS.md` and `PROJECT_DETAILS.md`.
+The solution covers the communication, authentication and administration modules described in `REQUIREMENTS.md`.

+See interesting charts as well in `charts/` folder

 ## Feature Highlights